balderb/The-Weather-Application/README.md

 Functionality:

-- type a city and find out the local weather (degrees, wind, etc...)
+Type a city and find out the local weather (degrees, wind, etc...)

+* The website can be find here